oracle-livelabs/database-maa/zdm-physical-offline/db-migration/db-migration.md

    ![ss2](./images/eval_status.png)

-   Continue execute the status command until all phases have been completed with status "PRECHECK_PASSED" as shown below.
+   Continue to execute the status command until all phases have been completed with status "PRECHECK_PASSED" as shown below.

    ![ss3](./images/eval_final.png)